gotqn/thumbnail_hover_effect/README.md

 __Rendering images with thumbnail hover effect__

-Create a instance from the generated thumbnail class and call its *render* function like this:
+Create a instance of the generated thumbnail class and call its *render* function like this:

     ClassName.new(
                     {